laspleendeparis/how-to-fix-society/backstory/context.md

 The social media post lead to a voice/chat server group where a bunch of people were hanging around and weren't interacting with each other that much.
 Somehow, I got in contact with the server owner, and got to introducing ourselves.
 They explained their motivation for getting a bunch of coders together to solve the problems in the world.
 That message resonated with me and the server owner granted  moderator privileges to the server.

 Somehow in a short time period, there were many people that joined the server, and through a whirlwind of events and a connection from a member that spanned two server groups, I came to know about Planet Nine and also about the idea of Open Source.

+While in this server group, there happened to be a celebration live call of the wiki's 30th birthday.
+It was there that I was reminded that there is in fact a community that champions collaboration and the democratization of knowledge.
+And that got me to thinking, how do we get people motivated to create open source things?
+And that became the birth of the Project Collaborative Framework.